 When $S$ is a coefficient quiver of $Q$, one naturally obtains a quiver map $F:S \to Q$ satisfying some conditions.
-The class of quiver maps satisfying this condition, called \emph{windings}, was studied by H.~Krause \cite{krause1991maps} and N.~Haupt \cite{Haupt2012euler}.
-More explicitly, a winding is a morphism of quivers $F:S\to Q$\footnote{For a quiver $Q$, we let $Q_0$ be the set of vertices and $Q_1$ the set of arrows.} consisting of a pair of functions\footnote{For a quiver $Q$, $Q_0$ is the vertex set of $Q$ and $Q_1$ is the arrow set of $Q$.}
+The class of quiver maps satisfying this condition, called \emph{windings}, was studied by P.~Gabriel \cite{gabriel1981quivers}, W.W.~Crawley-Boevey \cite{crawley1989maps}, H.~Krause \cite{krause1991maps} and N.~Haupt \cite{Haupt2012euler}.
+More explicitly, a winding is a morphism of quivers $F:S\to Q$ consisting of a pair of functions\footnote{For a quiver $Q$, $Q_0$ is the vertex set of $Q$ and $Q_1$ is the arrow set of $Q$.}

 satisfying the following condition:

 where $s(\alpha)$ (resp.~$t(\alpha)$) is the source (resp.~target) of an arrow $\alpha$.
 We consider the category $\mathcal{C}_Q$ of quivers over a quiver $Q$ as follows: Let $\mathcal{C}_Q$ be the category whose objects are windings of quivers $F:S \to Q$.
 A morphism $\phi : (S,F)\rightarrow (S',F')$ is an ordered triple $\phi = (\mathcal{U}_{\phi}, \mathcal{D}_{\phi}, c_{\phi})$ satisfying some technical conditions, where $\mathcal{U}_{\phi}$ is a full subquiver of $S$, $\mathcal{D}_{\phi}$ is a full subquiver of $S'$, and $c_{\phi} : \mathcal{U}_{\phi} \rightarrow \mathcal{D}_{\phi}$ is a quiver isomorphism.
 We first upgrade the correspondence between coefficient quivers and $\FF_1$-representations in \cite{jun2020quiver} to the categorical equivalence as follows.